History of the Indian National Congress: Indira era (1966–1984)

 Due to Sino-Indian War 1962, India faced a huge budgetary deficit resulting in its treasury being almost empty, high inflation, and dwindling forex reserves.
 The brief War of 1962 exposed weaknesses in the economy and shifted the focus towards the defence industry and the Indian Army.
 The government found itself short of resources to fund the Third Plan (1961–1966).
 Subhadra Joshi a senior party member, proposed a non-official resolution asking for the nationalisation of private banks stating that nationalisation would help in mobilising resources for development.
 In July 1969, Indira Gandhi through the ordinance nationalised fourteen major private banks.
 After being re-elected in 1971 on a campaign that endorsed nationalisation, Indira Gandhi went on to nationalise the coal, steel, copper, refining, cotton textiles and insurance industries.
 The main reason was to protect employment and the interest of the organised labour.

 On 12 June 1975, the High Court of Allahabad declared Indira Gandhi's election to the Lok Sabha, the lower house of India's parliament, void on the grounds of electoral malpractice.
 However, Gandhi rejected calls to resign and announced plans to appeal to the Supreme Court.
 In response to increasing disorder and lawlessness, Gandhi's ministry recommended that President Fakhruddin Ali Ahmed declare a State of Emergency, based on the provisions of Article 352 of the Constitution.
 During the nineteen-month emergency, widespread oppression and abuse of power by Gandhi's unelected younger son and political heir Sanjay Gandhi and his close associates occurred.
-Implemented on 25 June 1975, the Emergency officially ended on 23 March 1977.
+Implemented on 25 June 1975, the Emergency officially ended on 21 March 1977.
 All political prisoners were released and fresh elections for the Lok Sabha were called.
-In parliamentary elections held in March, the Janata alliance of anti-Indira opposition parties won a landslide victory over Congress, winning 295 seats in the Lok Sabha against Congress' 153.
+In parliamentary elections held in March, the Janata alliance of anti-Indira opposition parties won a landslide victory over Congress, winning 295 seats in the Lok Sabha against Congress's 153.
 Gandhi lost her seat to her Janata opponent Raj Narain.
 On 2 January 1978, she and her followers seceded and formed a new opposition party, popularly called Congress (I)—the "I" signifying Indira.
 During the next year, her new party attracted enough members of the legislature to become the official opposition.
 In November 1978, Gandhi regained a parliamentary seat.
 In January 1980, following a landslide victory for Congress (I), she was again elected prime minister.
 The national election commission declared Congress (I) to be the real Indian National Congress for the 1984 general election.
 However, the designation I was dropped only in 1996.